shivam92211/Orthopoint/README.md

-# Musical Instruments Store
+# Surgical Instruments Store

-A full-stack e-commerce website for showcasing and selling musical instruments, built with Next.js 14+, TypeScript, MongoDB, and Cloudinary.
+A full-stack e-commerce website for showcasing and selling surgical instruments, built with Next.js 14+, TypeScript, MongoDB, and Cloudinary.

 ## Features